-The company continues to promote its reputation for delivering successful projects for leading British organisations and promoting its capacity in refurbishment and retrofitting, and digital construction, design and services engineering.
+The Company continues to promote its reputation for delivering successful projects for leading British organisations and promoting its capacity in refurbishment and retrofitting, and digital construction, design and services engineering.

-As our order book remains strong, we will be applying a conservative approach to 2020 and beyond due to the COVID-19 pandemic.
+As our order book remains strong, we will be applying a conservative approach to 2021 and beyond due to the COVID-19 pandemic.
 The directors are also monitoring the changing UK political landscape resulting from uncertainty of the UK's exit from the EU at the end of 2020.
-Our industry remains in an uncertain position as the future impact of Brexit on issues such as access to labour and tariffs currently remain unresolved.
 The directors have put various measures in place to deal with various scenarios that may arise.